1759 - Allied spring offensive in Western Germany

 |Detailed order of battle of Ferdinand' army operating in Hesse during the first half of 1759.|

-On April 24, Lieutenant-General von Dyherrn of the Saxon contingent, who had been wounded during the Battle of Bergen, died.
+- Lieutenant-General von Dyherrn of the Saxon contingent, who had been wounded during the Battle of Bergen, died at Frankfurt.
 The French wanted to have Baron von Glaubitz as his successor while Vienna authorities preferred General Franz de Crousatz.
 Finally, Prince Xavier with the help of his sister, Princess Maria Josepha, promoted his adjutant, Major-General Friedrich Christoph Count Solms.

 This article incorporates texts from the following books which are now in the public domain: